EmanuelNasc/Realsolucoesbr/README.md

 - 👋 Hi, I’m @Realsolucoesbr
-- 👀 I’m interested in ...web dev and mobile dev
+- 👀 I’m interested in ...web and mobile dev using js
-- 🌱 I’m currently learning ... flutter
+- 🌱 I’m currently learning ... js
-- 💞️ I’m looking to collaborate on ... javascript solution, python code to automatizate process to small stores, and mySQL data doubts
+- 💞️ I’m looking to collaborate on ... javascript solutions
 - 📫 How to reach me ...
-Mail to ecomercial030@gmail.com
+Mail to emanuelsilvanasc@gmail.com

 <!---
 Realsolucoesbr/Realsolucoesbr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.